-Ah, there’s nothing like the feeling of sunshine on your face.
-Have you ever wondered, “hmm, how could I bottle this up and use it?”?
-Well, you’re not alone!
-According to the Solar Energy Industries Association (SEIA), 784,000 other U.S. households and businesses have installed solar technology since 2015.
 And it’s not hard to see why.
 It’s a great way to offset your reliance on other energy sources and reduce your carbon footprint.
 Also, they save you a lot of money on your energy over time and some areas even allow you to sell additional power generated back to your utility company.

-While it definitely has its benefits, it can be a daunting investment to make as it is a higher cost up-front compared to other energy sources.
+While it has its benefits, it can be a daunting investment to make as it is a higher cost up-front compared to other energy sources.
 One way to tackle the concerns around solar panels is to make sure you’re properly protecting your new asset.
-And the best place start is through insurance.
+And the best place to start is through insurance.
 We’re here to help and we’ll tackle common questions on insurance solar panels!

-Does home insurance cover solar panels?
+Does homeowners insurance cover solar panels?

-Potential watch out: not all policies cover solar panel damage caused by wind and hail, so be sure to review your policy details with your insurance advisor to understand what is covered and what is not.
+Potential watch out not all policies cover solar panel damage caused by wind and hail, so be sure to review your policy details with your insurance advisor to understand what is covered and what is not.

 When would I need a separate insurance policy for solar panels?